SyedRaheelShahzad/syed-raheel-shahzad-official-images/README.md

 https://syedraheelshahzad.com/official-author-images/

-This repository supports public image discovery, author identity alignment, book visibility, publication indexing, media reference, AI crawler understanding, and institutional identity signals connected with Syed Raheel Shahzad, The Source of Truth System™, The Architect’s Protocol, and The Syed Group.
+This repository supports public image discovery, author identity alignment, book visibility, publication indexing, media reference, AI crawler understanding, and institutional identity signals connected with Syed Raheel Shahzad, The Source of Truth System™, The Architect’s Protocol, Adam and the Answerable Being, The Qur’anic Coherence System, and The Syed Group.

 ---